Main Navigation - Mobile

 C. “Immediately” means as soon as possible but in no event longer than 24 hours.

-D. “On school district property or at school-related functions” means all school district buildings, school grounds, and school property or property immediately adjacent to school grounds, school bus stops, school buses, school vehicles, school contracted vehicles, or any other vehicles approved for school district purposes, the area of entrance or departure from school grounds, premises, or events, and all school-related functions, school-sponsored activities, events, or trips.
-School district property also may mean a student’s walking route to or from school for purposes of attending school or school-related functions, activities, or events.
-While prohibiting bullying at these locations and events, the school district does not represent that it will provide supervision or assume liability at these locations and events.
+E. “On District property or at school-related functions” means all District buildings, school grounds, and school property or property immediately adjacent to school grounds, school bus stops, school buses, school vehicles, school contracted vehicles, or any other vehicles approved for District purposes, the area of entrance or departure from school grounds, premises, or events, and all school-related functions, school-sponsored activities, events, or trips.
+District property also may mean a student’s walking route to or from school for purposes of attending school or school-related functions, activities, or events.
+While prohibiting bullying at these locations and events, the District does not represent that it will provide supervision or assume liability at these locations and events.

 III.
 GENERAL STATEMENT OF POLICY

-A. An act of bullying, by either an individual student or a group of students, is expressly prohibited on school district property or at school-related functions.
+An act of bullying, by either an individual student or a group of students, is expressly prohibited on District property or at school-related functions.
 This policy applies not only to students who directly engage in an act of bullying but also to students who, by their indirect behavior, condone or support another student’s act of bullying.
-This policy also applies to any student whose conduct at any time or in any place constitutes bullying that interferes with or obstructs the mission or operations of the school district or the safety or welfare of the student, other students, or employees.
-The misuse of technology including, but not limited to, teasing, intimidating, defaming, threatening, or terrorizing another student, teacher, administrator, volunteer, contractor, or other employee of the school district by sending or posting e-mail messages, instant messages, text messages, digital pictures or images, or website postings, including blogs, also may constitute an act of bullying regardless of whether such acts are committed on or off school district property and/or with or without the use of school district resources.
+This policy also applies to any student whose conduct at any time or in any place constitutes bullying that interferes with or obstructs the mission or operations of Richfield Public Schools or the safety or welfare of the student, other students, or employees.
+The misuse of technology including, but not limited to, teasing, intimidating, defaming, threatening, or terrorizing another student, teacher, administrator, volunteer, contractor, or other employee of the District by sending or posting e-mail messages, instant messages, text messages, digital pictures or images, or website postings, including blogs, also may constitute an act of bullying regardless of whether such acts are committed on or off District property and/or with or without the use of District resources.
+This policy also applies to sexual exploitation.

-B. No teacher, administrator, volunteer, contractor, or other employee of the school district shall permit, condone, or tolerate bullying.
+B. No teacher, administrator, volunteer, contractor, or other employee of the District shall permit, condone, or tolerate bullying.

 C. Apparent permission or consent by a student being bullied does not lessen the prohibitions contained in this policy.